Resummation of non-global logarithms and the BFKL equation: Conclusion

 The equivalence with BFKL, verified explicitly in section \ref{sec:bfkl}, is a consequence of conformal symmetry \cite{Hatta:2008st} and is an equality up to $\beta$-function terms (fixed by comparatively simpler matter loops (\ref{discrepancy})).
 The basic physical intuition is summarized in fig.~\ref{fig:bfkl}.
 Remarkably, properties manifest in one context are not necessarily so in the other.

-For example, one fundamental assumption in both the BFKL and Balitsky-JIMWLK frameworks is that transverse integrals should be saturated by transverse scales $\sim t\ll s$, ensuring that rapidity logarithms ($\log s$) arise only from longitudinal integrations \cite{Balitsky:1995ub,Lipatov:1995pn}.
+For example, one fundamental assumption in both the BFKL and Balitsky-JIMWLK frameworks is that transverse integrals should be saturated by transverse scales that do not grow linearly with $s$, $\sim t\ll s$, ensuring that rapidity logarithms ($\log s$) arise only from longitudinal integrations \cite{Balitsky:1995ub,Lipatov:1995pn}.
 While reasonable it is unclear how one would prove this directly beyond the current state of the art, e.g. next-to-leading log.
 The correspondence with non-global logarithms immediately implies it to all orders, since it amounts to the amply understood cancelation of collinear divergences.
-The non-global logarithm formulation may also be computationally advantageous, as discussed in sections \ref{ssec:N4comp} and \ref{sec:higher_orders}.
+The non-global logarithm formulation also seems to be computationally advantageous, as discussed in sections \ref{ssec:N4comp} and \ref{sec:higher_orders}.

 In the other direction, the phenomenon of gluon Reggeization suggested a compact way to write the evolution equation (see eq.~(\ref{generalform})), which manifests a connection between real and virtual effects.
 Intriguingly, we found that these relations could perhaps also be explained by the Feynman tree theorem.
 It would be very interesting to see if either of these approaches generalizes to higher loop orders.